 IN THE EVENING:

 Step 1: Apply a cleansing lotion directly onto dry skin, using a portion the size of a quarter.
 Cleansing lotions work to dissolve makeup and oil, dirt and debris that have built up during the day.
-In this instance, the key is applying the cleansing lotion to dry skin first so that the it doesn’t get diluted.
+In this instance, the key is applying the cleansing lotion to dry skin first so that it doesn’t get diluted.
 The emollients in the cleanser will attach themselves to the emollients used in liquid foundations to properly break them down for effective makeup removal.
-See my recommendations for cleansing lotions.
+Recommended cleanser: Vitamin-Infused Cleansing Emulsion.
 (Be sure to remove eye makeup first.
 Read how to properly remove eye makeup.)

 Step 2: Massage in circular motions for 60 seconds over dry skin.
 Next, wet fingertips and work through again for 15 seconds.
 This breaks down the makeup thoroughly.
 Rinse well.